-Mutual Funds come in two plans – Regular and Direct.
-While regular mutual fund plans are commonly-known to investors, direct mutual fund plans have started becoming popular recently only.
+Mutual Funds are available in two plans – Regular and Direct.
+While regular mutual fund plans are commonly-known to investors, direct mutual fund plans have started becoming popular recently.

-The Securities and Exchange Board of India (SEBI) introduced direct mutual fund plans in January 2013, making it mandatory for all Asset Management Companies (AMCs) to provide an option to invest in mutual fund schemes directly, without the involvement of any agent, broker or distributor as the case in regular mutual fund plans.
+The Securities and Exchange Board of India (SEBI) introduced direct mutual fund plans in January 2013, making it mandatory for all Asset Management Companies (AMCs) to provide an option to invest in mutual fund schemes directly, without the involvement of an agent, broker or distributor, which is the case with regular mutual fund plans.

-Regular and Direct plans are just the two options of the same mutual fund scheme, run by the same fund managers who invest in the same stocks and bonds.
-The only difference between the two is that in case of a regular plan your AMC or mutual fund house does pay a commission to your broker as distribution expenses or transaction fee out of your investment, whereas in case of a direct plan, no such commission is paid.
-Instead, in case of direct plans the commission is added to your investment balance, thereby reducing the expense ratio of your mutual fund scheme and increasing your return over the long-term.
+Regular and Direct plans are just the two options to buy the same mutual fund scheme, run by the same fund managers who invest in the same stocks and bonds.
+The only difference between the two is that in the case of a regular plan your AMC or mutual fund house does pay a commission to your broker as distribution expenses or transaction fee out of your investment, whereas in case of a direct plan, no such commission is paid.

 To understand it better, let’s take an example.
 For instance, Mr. X and Mr. Y invested in three mutual fund schemes, namely HDFC Equity Fund, Aditya Birla Sun Life Liquid Fund and HDFC Balanced Advantage Fund via a monthly SIP of Rs.
-5,000 for each scheme on 01 January 2013.
-While Mr. chose the regular plans of these schemes, Mr. Y chose to invest in the direct plans.
+5,000 for each scheme on 01 April 2014.
+While Mr. X chose the regular plans of these schemes, Mr. Y chose to invest in the direct plans.